taktsun/dissimilarity-for-ESM-data/README.md

 Group (person-level in ESM) output:
 - person_BrayCurtisFull.suc:	Person-mean of BrayCurtisFull.suc
 - person_... : Person-mean of other moment level dissimilarity
-# What is needed to use calculate dissimilarity?
+# How should I prepare my data to calculate dissimilarity?
+- Use wide data format (i.e., each variable assigned to a column; see below on how to reshape data from long format to wide format)
+- Sort data first by group (person in ESM study), then observation in ascending order (time point in ESM study)
-- Values >=0
+- Make sure all values are >=0
 - At least 2 observations (e.g. Time Point 1 to 6), where
 	- both have at least 2 variables (e.g., Distraction and Social Sharing) with values
-- Wide data format (see below on how to reshape data from long format to wide format)
 - At least 1 observation has at least 1 non-zero value

+# Troubleshooting

+## How do I convert long data to wide data?

-# Why is there NA/NaN?
+## Why is there NA/NaN?
 In general,
 - NA is due to missing data
 - NaN is due to division by zero, brought by zero values in all variables